illumio-shield/illumio-splunk-app/IllumioAppforSplunk/README.md

 **New Features**

+* Added support for label types beyond the default RAEL dimensions
+* The app now seamlessly supports inputs for multiple PCEs as well as multiple organizations within the same PCE cluster
 * A custom script, `resubmit_click_handler.js`, has been added.
 It is used on the `Change Monitoring` and `Traffic Explorer` dashboards to automatically update searches when a token-set drilldown is clicked

 **Improvements**